dromse/obsidian-gamified-tasks/README.md

 ### Available Tags

-In Grind Manager `#tags` is used for metadata.
+In plugin `#tags` is used for metadata.
 Currently list of tags in using:

 - counter: `#count/current/goal` (e.g. `#count/1/4`)
 - recurrence: `#every/recurrence` (e.g. `#every/day` | `#every/week`)